-Career Overview & Other Responsibilities
+Career Overview and Other Responsibilities

 Miranda is a qualified and practising midwife who joined the University of Suffolk as a part-time lecturer in January 2018.